 There is a reason bone conduction technology is used in hearing aids.

 Because bone conduction headphones work by transmitting vibrations through our skulls, they do not have to be placed over the ears.

-This may improve comfort for those of us who do not like wearing headphones over our ears or holding earphones in our ear canals.
+This may improve comfort for those who do not like wearing headphones over their ears or holding earphones in their ear canals.

 Allows For Easy Environmental Listening